Oosterpolder pumping station

-The Oosterpolder pumping station is located at the intersection of the Holenweg and the Schellinkhouterdijk in Hoorn.
-The pumping station ensures that excess water from the area of the former Oosterpolder discharges into the Markermeer via outflow pipes.
+The Oosterpolder pumping station is located at the intersection of Holenweg and Schellinkhouterdijk in Hoorn.
+The pumping station ensures that excess water from the former Oosterpolder area is discharged into the Markermeer via outflow pipes.

 Oosterpolder pumping station seen from the south.
 Photo: Colette Cramer

-By order of the Oosterpolder Water Board, a steam pumping station was built on the site of the Middle Mill in 1873.
-The three mills were subsequently demolished.
-The design of the steam pumping station came from the engineering firm W.C. and K. de Wit, which built a large number of steam pumping stations in North Holland.
-The new pumping station had a capacity of 110 cubic meters of water per minute.
+In 1873, the Oosterpolder Water Board commissioned the construction of a steam pumping station on the site of the Middelste mill.
+The three mills were then demolished.
+The steam pumping station was designed by the engineering firm W.C. and K. de Wit, which built a large number of steam pumping stations in North Holland.
+The new pumping station had a capacity of 110 cubic metre per minute.

 The old steam pumping station.
 (Source: www.beeldbank-oudhoorn.nl)